ScottWe/solidity-1/tutorials/6_comp_invars.md

 bids[3] [uint256]: 1
 bids[4] [uint256]: 0
 bids[5] [uint256]: 0
-assert: Violation of Prop(3).
+assert: Address 3 violates Prop.
 [sea] __VERIFIER_error was executed
 ```

-If we go to the assertion associated with `assert: Violation of Prop(3)` we find
+If we go to the assertion associated with `assert: Address 3 violates Prop` we
-that `bids[3] <= maxBid` has failed.
-If we walk back through the trace, we find
+find that `bids[3] <= maxBid` has failed.
+If we walk back through the trace, we
-the root cause of this problem, namely `bids[3] [uint256]: 1`.
-This says that
+find the root cause of this problem, namely `bids[3] [uint256]: 1`.
+This says
-`bids[3]` was assigned to a value larger than the maximum bid.
-Clearly, this
+that `bids[3]` was assigned to a value larger than the maximum bid.
+Clearly,
-assignment is not feasible.
+this assignment is not feasible.

 ### Attempt Two: A Refined Compositional Invariant